jzyustc/Light_ChatGPT_Client/README.md

 *Light ChatGPT is a light-weight application for ChatGPT.
 The client is buit with Python and PyQT5.*

-Paper: "Learning What and Where - Unsupervised Disentangling Location and Identity Tracking" | [arXiv](https://arxiv.org/abs/2205.13349)

 ### Requirements

 Python 3.8 and packages in `envs/requirements.txt` are recommanded.